conda/conda-plugin-template/tutorials/post-commands/README.md

     )
 ```

-## Packaging the custom subcommand using `pyproject.toml`
+## Packaging the custom post-command using `pyproject.toml`

-In order to install the `conda ascii-graph` subcommand, we will need to configure a Python build system.
+In order to install the `package-counter` post-command, we will need to configure a Python build system.
 You can either use the [PEP 621][pep 621]-compliant `pyproject.toml` or the classic `setup.py`:

 <details>
 <summary><code>pyproject.toml</code></summary>